Implementation#

 Test problem#

 As a test example, we will model a clamped beam deformed under its own weigth in 3D.
 This can be modeled, by setting the right-hand side body force per unit volume to \(f=(0,0,-\rho g)\) with \(\rho\) the density of the beam and \(g\) the acceleration of gravity.
-The beam is box-shaped with length \(L\) and has a square cross section of width \(W\). we set \(u=u_D=(0,0,0)\) at the clamped end, x=0.
+The beam is box-shaped with length \(L\) and has a square cross section of width \(W\).
+We set \(u=u_D=(0,0,0)\) at the clamped end, x=0.
 The rest of the boundary is traction free, that is, we set \(T=0\).
 We start by defining the physical variables used in the program.

 # Scaled variable